ONCE UPON A MATTRESS

 - If they reach out for it, take the cue.
 But don’t expect it.

-- Walk the pianist through any page turns
+- Walk the pianist through BOTH your songs.

-- Point out key changes, special moments, or tricky cuts
+- Point out key changes, special moments, or tricky cuts, page turns, etc.

 - Indicate tempo physically and audibly